notslow/flocon-course/README.md

 - Clone the file from github: `git clone https://github.com/notslow/flocon-course.git`
 - Download and unpack the source files directly: [https://github.com/notslow/flocon-course/releases/tag/v2021](https://github.com/notslow/flocon-course/releases/tag/v2021)

-Finally, install the dependencies using one of the following methods:
+Finally, install the dependencies using *ONE* of the following methods:

 - Evaluate `dependencies.ipynb` via Jupyter Notebooks.
 - Open a new terminal window then type `pip install -r requirements.txt` at the prompt